drocheam/optrace/docs/source/details/matrix_analysis.rst

 ABCD Matrix
 =================================================

+The analysis assumes paraxial approximations (:math:`\sin \theta \approx \theta`), where rays remain close to the optical axis.
-In paraxial optics, the relationships between angles :math:`\theta` and distances :math:`x` relative to the optical axis can be represented as linear operation.
+With this assumption, the relationships between angles :math:`\theta` and distances :math:`x` relative to the optical axis can be represented as linear operation.
 The so-called ABCD matrix describes a paraxial system and translates the input values to output parameters of this system.